abhishek-kumar-code/Redfish_Public/Specification.md

 ## Abstract

-The Redfish Scalable Platforms Management API (_*Redfish*_) is a standard API that uses RESTful interface semantics to access format-defined model data to complete systems management.
-It is suitable for a wide range of servers, from stand-alone servers to rack mount and bladed environments but scales equally well for large-scale cloud environments.
+The Redfish Scalable Platforms Management API (*Redfish*) is a standard that uses RESTful interface semantics to access a schema based data model to conduct management operations.
+It is suitable for a wide range of devices, from stand-alone servers, to composable infrastructures, and to large-scale cloud environments.

 The initial Redfish scope targeted servers.

 The DMTF and its alliance partners expanded that scope to cover most data center IT equipment and other solutions, and both in- and out-of-band access methods.

-The DMTF and other organizations that use Redfish as part of their industry standard and solutions have also enhanced the educational materials.

 ## Normative references

-The following documents are indispensable for the application of this document.
+The following referenced documents are indispensable for the application of this document.
 For dated or versioned references, only the edition cited (including any corrigenda or DMTF update versions) applies.
 For references without a date or version, the latest published edition of the referenced document (including any corrigenda or DMTF update versions) applies.

 * <a id="DSP0270">DMTF DSP0270</a> Redfish Host Interface Specification, [https://www.dmtf.org/sites/default/files/standards/documents/DSP0270_1.0.pdf](https://www.dmtf.org/sites/default/files/standards/documents/DSP0270_1.0.pdf "https://www.dmtf.org/sites/default/files/standards/documents/DSP0270_1.0.pdf")
 * <a id="HTML5-Spec-SSE">HTML Living Standard: Server-sent events</a> [https://html.spec.whatwg.org/multipage/server-sent-events.html](https://html.spec.whatwg.org/multipage/server-sent-events.html "https://html.spec.whatwg.org/multipage/server-sent-events.html")